mixpanel/action-destinations/packages/destination-actions/src/lib/destination-kit/README.md

   // The human-readable name of the destination
   name: 'Your Destination Name',

-  // The top-level settings for your destination represented as JSON Schema
-  // Would include things like `api_key`, `subdomain`, etc
+  // The authentication scheme and fields
-  schema: {},
+  authentication: {},

   // An optional function to extend the instance of `got` used for all actions
   extendRequest: ({ settings }) => {},